 ANNUAL EVALUATION OF BOARD’S PERFORMANCE

-The Chairman was also evaluated based on the key aspects of his role.
-The performance evaluation of the Independent Directors was carried out by the entire Board.
-The performance evaluation of the Chairman, the Board as a whole, and the Non-Independent Directors was carried out by the Independent Directors at a separate meeting held during the year.
+The performance evaluation of Independent Directors was conducted by the entire Board, while the assessment of the Chairman, Board as a whole, and Non-Independent Directors was carried out separately by the Independent Directors at their designated meeting.

 NUMBER OF MEETINGS OF THE BOARD

-During the year, (Five) 05 Board Meetings were convened and held, the details of which are given in the Corporate Governance Report.
-The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013 and Regulation 17 of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.
+During the year, 08 (Eight) Board Meetings were convened and held, the details of which are given in the Corporate Governance Report.
+The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013 and Regulation 17 of the SEBI Listing Regulation.

 PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS